-If you’ve been diagnosed with cancer, chances are that you’ll meet many different medical professionals during your cancer treatment.
-You will find that many of them are “specialists” or “specialize” in certain areas of medicine or mental health.
-This means that they have had extra training that focuses on a certain type of treatment, body system, or health problem.
+If you’ve been diagnosed with cancer, chances are you’ll meet many different medical professionals during your cancer treatment.
+You’ll find that many of them are “specialists” or “specialize” in certain areas of medicine or mental health.
+This means they’ve had extra training that focuses on a certain type of treatment, body system, or health problem.

-case manager: a member of the cancer care team who coordinates the patient’s care throughout diagnosis, treatment, and recovery; often a nurse or cancer nurse specialist.
-The goal of case management is that one person is directing or overseeing a patient’s care.
-For example, a case manager may help the patient get through the complexities of the health care system by working with the health insurance company, getting quicker responses to important questions, managing crises, and connecting the patient and family to needed resources.
+case manager: the member of the cancer care team who coordinates the patient’s care throughout diagnosis, treatment, and recovery; often a nurse or cancer nurse specialist.
+The goal of case management is that one person directs or oversees the patient’s care.
+For example, a case manager may help the patient get through the complexities of the health care system by working with the health insurance company, getting quicker answers to important questions, managing crises, and connecting the patient and family to needed resources.

 chaplain: a member of the clergy who attends to the spiritual needs of the patient and family.
 Often a chaplain is trained to care for people of many denominations, faiths, and beliefs.

-dosimetrist (doe-sim-uh-trist): a person who calculates and plans the correct radiation dose (the amount, rate, and how the dose is spread out) for cancer treatment or other diseases that require radiation treatment.
+dosimetrist (doe-SIM-uh-trist): a person with special training and certification who calculates and plans the correct radiation dose (the amount, rate, and how the dose is spread out) for cancer treatment and/or other diseases that require radiation treatment.

-enterostomal therapist (en-ter-o-STO-mal ther-uh-pist): a registered nurse who has been trained in an accredited program in enterostomal therapy to teach people how to care for ostomies (surgically created openings such as a colostomy or urostomy) and other wounds.
+enterostomal therapist (EN-ter-o-STO-mal THER-uh-pist): a health professional, often a nurse, who has been trained in an accredited program in enterostomal therapy to teach people how to care for ostomies (surgically created openings such as a colostomy or urostomy) and wounds.
 Also called an ostomy nurse or a wound care nurse.

-gastroenterologist (gas-tro-en-ter-AHL-uh-jist): a doctor who specializes in diseases of the digestive (gastrointestinal or GI) tract including the esophagus (swallowing tube), stomach, small intestine, colon, rectum, gallbladder, and bile duct.
+gastroenterologist (GAS-tro-EN-ter-AHL-uh-jist): a doctor who specializes in diseases of the digestive (gastrointestinal or GI) tract.

 - Helps people decide whether to have genetic testing done